Meitinger/SharePointSnapIn/README.md

 This library is used together with NSi AutoStore and the Konica Minolta Capture component.
 It provides an alternative implementation to the SharePoint form and filter/route component with the following advantages:
-- Input fields are just as they are on SharePoint, meaning that lookup columns show the choices, numeric columns are properly parsed and checked, user and group fields allow searching for SharePoint principals, and so on.
+- Input fields behave just as they do on SharePoint, meaning that a lookup column shows its choices, numeric columns are properly formatted and checked, user and group fields allow searching for SharePoint principals, and so on.
 - When lists are used instead of document libraries, this library allows users not only to create new list items but also append attachments to existing ones.